On the convergence of proximal gradient methods for convex simple bilevel optimization: Introduction

+where the parameter \(\sigk\) is updated after each iteration.
+Convergence of \cabot{} was established under the \emph{slow control} condition

-However, due to its implicit nature, in many applications, \cabot{} leads to inner minimizations or matrix inversions.
+However, due to its implicit nature, in many applications \cabot{} leads to inner minimizations or matrix inversions.
 A notable advancement in this regard was achieved by Solodov in \cite{solodov2007explicit}, who studies \eqref{eq:P} when \(\g_1 \equiv 0\) and \(\g_2\) is an indicator of a closed convex set \(D\).
 The method, here dubbed \emph{Solodov's explicit descent method} (\solodov), uses explicit oracles (gradients for \(\f_1 ,\f_2\) and projections onto \(D\)) and updates \(\sigk\) after a single step of projected gradient method with Armijo linesearch, without the need to solve any inner minimizations.
-More specifically, given \(\nu, \eta \in (0,1)\) and some \(\alpha_{\rm max}>0\), in each iteration an inverse penalty \(0<\sigk*\leq\sigk\) is chosen and the variable updated as
+More specifically, given \(\nu, \eta \in (0,1)\) and some \(\widehat\alpha_0>0\), in each iteration an inverse penalty \(0<\sigk*\leq\sigk\) is chosen and the variable is updated as

-The convergence of the method was established in \cite{solodov2007explicit} under the slow control condition \eqref{eq:slowcontrol}.
-Inspired by the analysis of \cite{solodov2007explicit,cabot2005proximal}, we propose \refadabim{} that allows for nonsmooth proximable terms \(\g_1, \g_2\) (see the discussion in \cref{sec:problem}), unlike \cite{solodov2007explicit} does not require any cost evaluation, and more importantly, provides a suitable initialization through the adaptive scheme.
-In our algorithms, we impose the following condition on the inverse penalty parameters:

-Compared to the slow control condition \eqref{eq:slowcontrol}, the above condition requires the ratio of the consecutive parameters to converge to one.
-This is still satisfied for the standard choice \(\sigk = \nicefrac{c}{k+1}\) for \(k\geq 0\) and \(c>0\).